Party Wall Award/Agreement

 Underpinning is common in basement conversions.
 The Party Wall Award will ensure the manner of these works have been considered from the perspective of the adjoining owner's property, while also potentially having been reviewed by a checking engineer.

 The Party Wall Award will ensure that the building owner's contractor only use hand tools on the Party Wall.
-This will reduce the percussive works which in turn reduces vibration, and the the risk of damage of damage to the adjoining owner's property.
+This will reduce the percussive works which in turn reduces vibration and the the risk of damage to the adjoining owner's property.

-Enclosure costs are due from a building owner to an adjoining owner, should they make use of a wall they previously built.
+If the building owner makes use of a wall they previously built by the adjoining owner, enclosure costs will be due.
 The Party Wall Award will see these costs calculated and legally awarded to the adjoining owner ensuring they are properly compensated.

 Slip Membranes will be installed at the abutment of an adjoining owner's existing foundation and a building owner's proposed foundation.
-The membrane ensures the two respective foundations aren't merged together, thereby allowing the new foundations to settle without risk to the adjoining owner's property.
+The membrane ensures the two respective foundations don't merge together, thereby ensuring the new foundations settle without risk to the adjoining owner's property.

 The Party Wall Award will give the Party Wall Surveyor or Surveyors the right to agree the time and manner of the building owner's Party Wall works.
-This means that the Award is able to agree the days of the work, the working hours and the timings of any necessary contractor access.
+This means that the Award is able to agree the days of the work, the working hours and the timings of any necessary contractor access onto the adjoining owner's land or airspace.

 The Party Wall Award will ensure the adjoining owner's property is considered from the perspective of the construction works.
-In doing this open vents or chimney breasts will be temporarily sealed to ensure dust as a result of the works doesn't penetrate the adjoining owner's property.
+In doing this, open vents or chimney breasts will be temporarily sealed or covered to ensure dust as a result of the works doesn't penetrate the adjoining owner's property.

-The Party Wall Award will give the Party Wall Surveyors the right to obtain the advice of a Structural Engineer in situations of complex works.
-This ensures that a second set of eyes looks over the proposed works pre construction and importantly from the perspective of the adjoining owner's property.
+The Party Wall Award will give the Party Wall Surveyors the right to obtain the advice of a Structural Engineer in situations of complex or high risk works.
+This ensures that a second set of qualified eyes looks over the proposed works pre construction and importantly from the perspective of the adjoining owner's property.

 Scaffolding can often be required at roof level for loft dormer construction and ground level for flank wall construction.
 While the building owner has the legal right of access, the Party Wall Award will closely govern it ensuring the access is safe, secure, alarmed and subject to working hour restrictions.

 The Party Wall Award ensures that the building owner is legally responsible for any type of damage their construction works cause to the adjoining owner's property caused as a result of the Party Wall works.
-Damage can be dealt with during or after the works.
+Damage can be dealt with during or after the works and will depend on the nature of the works and severity of damage.

 Security for Expenses